metodiev/Snowflake/snowflake_003_Filtering, Sorting, and Aggregation in Snowflake SQL.md

-# Prompt 3: Filtering, Sorting, and Aggregation in Snowflake SQL
+# Filtering, Sorting, and Aggregation in Snowflake SQL

 ---